okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/archive-registration-inline-hook/main/index.md

 If you have a Classic Engine org, you must enable [self-service registration (SSR)](/docs/guides/set-up-self-service-registration/) to implement a Registration Inline Hook.

-> **Note:** Self-service registration and Registration Inline Hooks are only supported with the [Okta Sign-In Widget](/docs/guides/archive-embedded-siw/) version 2.9 or later.
+> **Note:** Self-service registration and registration inline hooks are only supported with the [Okta Sign-In Widget](/docs/guides/archive-embedded-siw/) version 2.9 or later.

 To enable the Registration Inline Hook on the self-service registration page: